-Nora, a financial advisor in her pre-travel life, is our go-to travel blogger when we need money help.
+Nora, a financial advisor in her pre-travel life, is our go-to travel blogger when we need money tavel tips.
 This post offers lots of ideas when it comes to keeping costs low on the road.
 OK, so if you’re starting from zero, $17,000 may sound like a lot, but let’s focus on the “or less” part.
 You can match your travel plans to your budget, making adjustments based on how much you’ll be able to save.
 As Nora points out in her post, it’s easy to make travel cheaper than staying home.

-4. 20 Tips for Slow Travel First-Timers
+4. 20 Travel Tips for Slow Travel First-Timers

 by Dale & Franca of AngloItalian